 An emotional eater tends to consume larger-than-needed quantities of food.
 In such situations, people eat especially junk foods like potato chips, chocolate or ice cream which help them instantly feeling better.
 Food then doesn’t fill their stomach in a sense of physical hunger, but it fulfills their emotional needs.
 This positive feeling remains only a very short time and turns soon into a bad conscience.

 Three of the most common triggers that can lead to overeating without real hunger are:

 - Sadness and Loneliness

-A first step in overcoming emotional eating is awareness.
+A first step in overcoming this sticky habit is deep breathing and awareness.
 You overeat for a reason – always.
 Never ignore your emotional hunger.
 Identify it, respect it, and make every effort to feed yourself in the most appropriate way.

 When you get active without calories, this will change your role from a victim to a doer.

 Actually, anything that motivates a form of physical activity is better than snacking passively.